Recipe Kids Can Make: "No Bake" Chocolate Peanut Butter Oatmeal Cookies

-If using stovetop, the child can put the milk, sugar, cocoa powder and vanilla extract into a room temperature saucepan over at the counter or the table.
-Stir well.
-Now the ADULT takes the saucepan to the stovetop and brings it to a boil.
+Now the ADULT takes the saucepan to the stove top and brings it to a boil.
 While watching it and adjusting the heat level to prevent a “boiling over event,” boil for one minute.
 PLEASE stay by that pot!
-I ignore my own advice frequently and then have my husband yelping to come quickly.
-I think it must be like the flashpoint for a fire: one moment all is calm; the next moment things are erupting and expanding.

 (CHOCOLATE MOUNT VESUVIUS can happen!
-It has to us when using a microwave.)
+It has happened to me when using a microwave.)

 Enjoying food is one of the gifts of being alive.
 Maren has had many a special moment, not only in eating with friends and family, but especially in preparing foods with her sons which always included adding that special ingredient: love.

 Other Articles You May Enjoy